Marvel at Marine Mammals

 Getting to Izembek National Wildlife Refuge may be logistically challenging, and it is worth the effort!
 You can fly via commercial aircraft from Anchorage to Cold Bay or by ferry via the Alaska Marine Highway.
-Once in the ‘outpost’ of Cold Bay, primitive roads allow access to Cold Bay itself, Russell Creek or Izembek lagoon.
-Unique in its own right, the Izembek lagoon is thirty miles long and 5-miles wide and, along with Izembek State Game Refuge, earned a Wetlands of International Importance designation due to its extraordinary abundance and diversity of migratory birds.
+Once in the ‘outpost’ of Cold Bay, primitive roads allow access to Cold Bay itself, Russell Creek or Izembek Lagoon.
+Unique in its own right, the Izembek Lagoon is 30 miles long and 5 miles wide and, along with Izembek State Game Refuge, earned a Wetlands of International Importance designation due to its extraordinary abundance and diversity of migratory birds.
 Harbor seals and sea otters frequent the waters and congregate in rookeries along sand and rock beaches.
-You might also see a gray, orca, and minke whales migrating along the coastline.
+You might also see gray, orca and minke whales migrating along the coastline.

 During winter, the Pacific gray whales pass by the western overlooks of Cabrillo National Monument as they swim south from the Arctic feeding grounds to the bays of Baja California, where they mate and nurse their young.
 Mid-January is the peak of the migration, but the Grays are visible from mid-to late December through March.